Concrete slab piers can extend deep below the floor to reach competent supporting soils and permanently stabilize the floor.

 Luckily, the foundation repair experts at Alpha Foundations can help you solve this problem permanently!
-We provide a complete foundation repair solutions in Tallahassee, St. Augustine, Jacksonville and nearby areas in Florida and Georgia.
+We provide a complete foundation repair solutions in Tallahassee, Jacksonville, Orlando and nearby areas in Florida and Georgia.
 Call us today to get a free estimate.

 When a floor slab settles, the damage can manifest itself in many ways.
 Along with cracks in the concrete, the floors can separate from the walls as they sink downwards.
 Alternatively, the interior wall may be pulled down with the floor, separating from the ceiling.
 Walls can also pull away from other walls, and interior wall cracks can form -- commonly off the corners of interior doors.

 When a concrete floor settles, it can mean serious damage to your home.
 The causes of a floor slab settlement are almost always due to the soils underneath being unable to support the weight of the concrete.
 They often accompany other foundation problems in your home.